ipfs/ipfs-gui/README.md

 ### Primary projects

-Our primary focus is on the suite of Protocol Labs-led "helper" apps that provide a GUI for IPFS as a whole.
+Our primary focus is on the three Protocol Labs-led "helper" apps that provide a GUI for IPFS as a whole.
 Our aim is to make them useful for seasoned IPFS developers while also offering a welcoming introduction to IPFS for those less experienced.

 | IPFS Companion | IPFS WebUI | IPFS Desktop |
 |:-:|:-:|:-:|